No BS Crypto (NOBS) Price Hits $0.0000 on Exchanges

-No BS Crypto (CURRENCY:NOBS) traded down 2.5% against the US dollar during the 1 day period ending at 23:00 PM Eastern on January 2nd.
-No BS Crypto has a total market capitalization of $42,090.00 and approximately $140,094.00 worth of No BS Crypto was traded on exchanges in the last day.
-In the last week, No BS Crypto has traded down 2.8% against the US dollar.
-One No BS Crypto token can now be bought for approximately $0.0000 or 0.00000001 BTC on major cryptocurrency exchanges including CoinEx, BitForex and Stocks.Exchange.
+No BS Crypto (CURRENCY:NOBS) traded down 1.6% against the US dollar during the 24 hour period ending at 21:00 PM Eastern on January 3rd.
+No BS Crypto has a total market capitalization of $42,897.00 and $226,798.00 worth of No BS Crypto was traded on exchanges in the last day.
+One No BS Crypto token can currently be bought for approximately $0.0000 or 0.00000001 BTC on exchanges including Stocks.Exchange, BitForex and CoinEx.
+Over the last week, No BS Crypto has traded 2.4% lower against the US dollar.

 - COZ (COZ) traded up 26.7% against the dollar and now trades at $0.22 or 0.00004541 BTC.